-Best health insurance in Michigan
+Top health insurance in Michigan

 With a population of 9,986,857 residents, the state of Michigan is the 10th most populous state in the USA.
 According to recent statistics, 50.9 percent of these residents receive their health insurance from their employers.
 The remaining half purchase their health insurance through private insurance providers or government-assisted health insurance plans.

-Michiganders can purchase their health insurance plans through companies that offer the best health insurance in Michigan.
+Michiganders can purchase their health insurance plans through companies that offer the top health insurance providers in Michigan.
 These companies and their plans are listed on the Health Insurance Marketplace Michigan.
 Buyers simply have to enter their personal information like their zip code, age, average monthly income, number of dependents, and answer a few simple questions about their medical history to enroll in a private health insurance plan.
 Residents are allowed to file applications for their health insurance in open enrollment rounds.

 Every year, the open enrollment starts on November 1 and ends on December 15.
 However, due to the COVID-19 emergency, another special enrollment round will begin on February 15, 2021, and last until May 15, 2021.